al3xandr3/al3xandr3.github.io/_posts/2010-03-16-ab-testing-future.md

  * **Page Flow**: Tool should optimize not only the page itself, but also navigation along pages, customizing content depending on the flow For example, forward the user to a different page, depending on the keyword used in a search engine when arriving at the website.

  * **Personalized UI**: What works for user A might not work for B. A 16 years old likes different things than a 50 years old.
-Even for a unique user, his tastes changes over over time: winter vs summer, week vs weekend, working hours vs non-working hours etc… So the perfect interface might need to be changing over time(?
-Don't assume, experiment and see if it works…).
+Even for a unique user, his tastes changes over over time: winter vs summer, week vs weekend, working hours vs non-working hours etc...
+So the perfect interface might need to be changing over time(?
+Don't assume, experiment and see if it works...).